InvertedVoice/sp25-cse110-lab4/explore/devtools/devtools-part2.md

-1. The issue is that num1 and num2 are retreived as strings instead of numbers, which means that when you add them together using num1 + num2, instead of getting something like 3 + 4 = 7, you get "3" + "4" = "34".
+1. The issue is that num1 and num2 are retreived as strings instead of numbers, which means that when you add them together using num1 + num2, instead of getting something like 3 + 4 = 7, you get "3" + "4" = "34". <br>

+2. Inside the function calculateSum, for the line *let result*, instead of writing it as *let result = num1 + num2;*, I wrote it as *let result = parseFloat(num1) + parseFloat(num2);*.
+By using parseFloat, we ensure that the inputted values are converted into *decimal numbers*, in order for the line of code to add them as numbers instead of strings (I used parseFloat so that you are also able to use decimal numbers).
+Screenshots is available in the expand folder. <br>